Life As a Genetic Counselor

-Career Description Assess individual or family risk for a variety of inherited conditions, such as genetic disorders and birth defects.
+Example of Genetic Counselor Job Assess individual or family risk for a variety of inherited conditions, such as genetic disorders and birth defects.
 Provide information to other healthcare providers or to individuals and families concerned with the risk of inherited conditions.
 Advise individuals and families to support informed decisionmaking and coping methods for those at risk.
 May help conduct research related to genetic conditions or genetic counseling.

-Daily Life Of a Genetic Counselor
+A Day in the Life of a Genetic Counselor

 - Read current literature, talk with colleagues, or participate in professional organizations or conferences to keep abreast of developments in genetics.